CHESAPEAKE NATIONAL RECREATION AREA FAQ'S

 Q: What other sites are under consideration for inclusion in the CNRA?

 A: Currently the sites being considered for inclusion in the CNRA are those shown on the map.
-After the CNRA is established, new sites could be added by the Secretary of the Interior in consultation with the Citizen Advisory Commission, which will be responsible for developing criteria in partnership with NPS for additional sites.
+After the CNRA is established, new sites could be considered for future addition by the Secretary of the Interior in consultation with the Citizen Advisory Commission, which will be responsible for recommending additional sites for study by NPS.
 Some individuals and groups have expressed interest in including sites besides those noted on the map in the processes of establishing the CNRA; however, the owners and managers of such sites have not volunteered to include those sites as part of the CNRA.

 Q: Will NPS own all the CNRA sites?